 A strong relationship between eng manager and PM won’t guarantee success, but a bad relationship can guarantee failure.
 Like any relationship, you need to work on it.

-It’s a beautiful thing when eng and PM are on the same page and have a healthy relationship, which btw includes healthy tension.
+It’s a beautiful thing when eng and PM are on the same page and have a healthy relationship, which, by the way, includes healthy tension.
 There is no one size fits all approach.

 Be willing to ask questions, don’t be afraid to ask for explanations, or to back up if there’s something you didn’t get.